-This 2010 Joint Report registers progress in a number of important areas and shows how European cooperation has contributed to national reform13.
-But it also identifies critical challenges, particularly relating to the full implementation of key competences and to improving the openness and relevance of education and training, which need further policy action both at the European and national levels.
+This 2010 Joint Report registers progress in a number of important areas and shows how European cooperation has contributed to national reform (15).
+But it also identifies critical challenges, particularly relating to the full implementation of the Key Competences framework and to improving the openness and relevance of education and training, which need further policy action both at the European and national levels.

-The ET 2020 strategic framework provides a means to address these challenges.
-Their follow-up should form part of the priority work areas specifically foreseen during the first 2009-2011 work cycle of ET 2020, linked to the implementation of the New Skills for New Jobs initiative and the EU Youth Strategy14.
+The ET 2020 Strategic Framework provides a means to address these challenges.
+Their follow-up should form part of the priority work areas specifically foreseen during the first 2009-2011 work cycle of ET 2020, linked to the implementation of the 'New Skills for New Jobs' initiative and the EU Youth Strategy (16).